-Project Artwork lessons expose young artists to techniques in a variety of mediums.
-Young artists are still exploring their creativity, and mixing up the materials keeps it fresh and exciting for them.
+Project Artwork Club for Kids lessons expose young artists to techniques in a variety of mediums.
+Young artists are still exploring their creativity.
+Mixing up the materials keeps it fresh and exciting for them.

 Rather than pigeon-holing my students into working with a single medium, I feel it is important for children to learn how to use a variety of tools to express their ideas in art.

-Every unit you purchase always contains a nice combination of projects that involve working with two or three different types of art mediums.
+Every Project Artwork series always contains a nice combination of projects that involve working with two or three different types of art mediums.

-Art mediums you can expect your child to learn and use in my courses:
+Art mediums you can expect your child to learn and use in my lessons: